akiakyo/AKYServices/README.md

 </p>

 <p>
-Magbungkal.net is a Minecraft server originally launched in <b>July 2023</b>.
+Magbungkal MC is a Minecraft server originally launched in <b>July 2023</b>.
 Owned by <b>Eyjeey</b> (Discord: <code>@Aj</code>), and actively developed with support from AKY Services.
 </p>